open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `replacement` string can refer to matched groups using [regexp.Expand syntax](https://pkg.go.dev/regexp#Regexp.Expand).

+The `hashFunction` is an optional argument that creates a hash of `replacement` and then replaces all string sections that match a regex pattern with the hash value.

 There is currently a bug with OTTL that does not allow the pattern to end with `\\"`.
 If your pattern needs to end with backslashes, add something inconsequential to the end of the pattern such as `{1}`, `$`, or `.*`.
 [See Issue 23238 for details](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/23238).